sentinel-tools/eventilator/README.md

 `registrator` to it.
 They will need to be executable by the user running Redis sentinel.
 Following traditional UNIX methodology the command detects the mode by obtaining what name it was called by.

+# Configuration

+With the addition of a default handler for registrator which stores failover metrics in a Redis instance there will be config files for each mode.
+These are expected to be stored in `/etc/redis/eventilator.conf` and `/etc/redis/registrator.conf`.
+Currently only registrator uses a config file to learn about the Redis instance.
+As new handlers such as monitoring hooks are added into eventilator it will expect the configuration in it's config file.

 # Custom Eventilator Handlers